GSA/automate.fedramp.gov/content/documentation/poam/3-working-with-oscal-files.md

 For this reason, an OSCAL-based POA&M points to the OSCAL-based SSP of the system being assessed.
 Instead of duplicating system details, the OSCAL-based POA&M simply points to the SSP content for information such as system description, boundary, users, locations, and inventory items.

-The POA&M also inherits the SSP\'s pointer to the appropriate OSCAL-based FedRAMP Baseline.
-Through that linkage, the POA&M references the control baseline definitions for the system\'s baseline.
+The POA&M also inherits the SSP's pointer to the appropriate OSCAL-based FedRAMP Baseline.
+Through that linkage, the POA&M references the control baseline definitions for the system's baseline.

 {{< figure src="/img/poam-figure-3.png" title="Resolved Profile Catalog." alt="Figure showing how Resolved Profile Catalog for each FedRAMP Baseline reduces tool processing." >}}